Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 ## Branching strategy

-A foundation of the AlwayOn update strategy is around how branches are used in the Git repository.
-AlwaysOn uses 3 types of branches:
+A foundation of the Azure Mission-Critical update strategy is around how branches are used in the Git repository.
+Azure Mission-Critical uses 3 types of branches:

 - **`feature/*` and `fix/*` branches**
   - These are the entry points for any change.
 They are created by developers and should be named something like `feature/catalog-update` or `fix/worker-timeout-bug`.
 Once changes are ready to be merged, a pull request (PR) against the `main` branch needs to be created.
 Every PR needs to be approved by at least one reviewer.
 With very few exceptions, every change that is proposed in a PR must run through the E2E (end-to-end) validation pipeline.
 The E2E pipeline can – and should – also be used by developers to test and debug their changes on a complete environment.
 For this, the E2E pipeline can be executed without the destroy step at the end.
 The environment can then live for a longer period of time with new updates to the branch quickly getting released to it.